 - Enhance your CV and show your commitment to nutrition to future employers

-- Present Original Communications (short oral or poster presentations of your original research) at the Society’s meetings and be published in the Proceedings of the Nutrition Society
+- Present Original Communications (short oral or poster presentations of your original research) at the Society’s conferences and be published in the Proceedings of the Nutrition Society

 - Stand as Student Representative on the Society’s council and work with the Student Body to represent the views of student members

-- Reduced booking fees to attend scientific meetings organised by the Society which provide great opportunities to network with nutrition professionals, future employers and other students
+- Reduced booking fees to attend scientific conferences organised by the Society which provide great opportunities to network with nutrition professionals, future employers and other students

 - Careers events specifically held for nutrition students